Phil Taylor (musician): Biography

-Between 2005 and 2007 Taylor formed Little Villains with James Childs, of UK rock group Airbus resulting in two posthumous releases Philthy Lies and Taylor Made.
+Between 2005 and 2007 Taylor formed Little Villains with James Childs of UK rock group Airbus, resulting in two posthumous releases Philthy Lies and Taylor Made.
 In 2009, Taylor joined American thrash metal band Overkill for a set at the Islington Academy.
 The set included a cover of the Motörhead song from which Overkill took their name.

 He sporadically played drums for Mick Farren and The Deviants, featuring on Dr. Crow (2002), Sheep in Wolves' Clothing (2008), and Portobello Shuffle (2009).

 Taylor reunited with Lemmy and Clarke on 6 November 2014 at the National Indoor Arena in Birmingham, on stage for Motörhead's classic "Ace of Spades" only to come on to wave to the crowd and leave.

 Death

 Taylor died on 12 November 2015 in London at the age of 61 after an illness.
 Liver failure was cited as a cause.

 "Fast" Eddie Clarke said of his former bandmate:

 My dear friend and brother passed away last night.

 He had been ill for sometime but that does not make it any easier when the time finally comes.
 I have known Phil since he was 21 and he was one hell of a character.
 Fortunately we made some fantastic music together and I have many many fond memories of our time together.
 Rest in Peace, Phil!

 Lemmy told Classic Rock that he was "devastated" to have lost one of his best friends.
 He also remembered former Motörhead guitarist Michael "Würzel" Burston, who died in 2011.

-I'm feeling very sad at the moment, in fact devastated because one of my best friends died yesterday.
+I am feeling very sad at the moment, in fact devastated because one of my best friends died yesterday.
 I miss him already.
 His name was Phil Taylor, or Philthy Animal, and he was our drummer twice in our career.
 Now he's died and it really pisses me off that they take somebody like him and leave George Bush alive.
 So muse on that.
 We're still going, we're still going strong, it's just first Wurzel and now Philthy, it's a shame man.
 I think this rock 'n' roll business might be bad for the human life.

 Lemmy died on 28 December 2015, less than seven weeks after Taylor and on 10 January 2018 "Fast Eddie" Clarke also died.